 Once you have selected a distance and pressed calculate, the top 10 intersections will be displayed.
 Click on a result to zoom in to the selected intersection on the map.

-Note: Only collisions that match your selected date, location, and other factors are used.
-Additionally, this tool only ranks collision counts for intersections in which one of the intersection's roads is a primary road or secondary road.
+Note: Only crashes that match your selected date, location, and other factors are used.
+Additionally, this tool only ranks crash counts for intersections in which one of the intersection's roads is a primary road or secondary road.
 Primary and secondary roads are any of the 10 types of roads listed in the A2 and A3 series.
 For more info, see this list of Census Feature Class Codes.

 Layers refer to the different layers that can be displayed on the map and is accessible from the main toolbar.
 Users can select from several standard layers or import one of their own point layers.

 California Road System layer is avaliable to display functional classification of public roads at city/county level.
 This layer is unofficial data and may not have the most current functional classifications.
 For official data and more information, please visit California Department of Transportation website: http://www.dot.ca.gov/hq/tsip/hseb/func_clas.html

 Switch to a basemap by clicking it from the Basemap dropdown menu.
 A basemap presents background referential information such as roads, landmarks, political boundaries, and landforms.
 The default basemap in the SWITRS GIS Map is Streets.
 Vector Basemaps have the best performance on machines with newer hardware.
 Please disable the Use Vector Basemap option if your computer has performance issues.
 Vector Basemaps can be displayed in Chrome, Firefox, and Safari.

 |Basemap||Description||Vector Basemap Available|

 |Streets (Default)||Comprehensive map with street-level data.
 Depending on how zoomed in or out you are on the map, the basemap can include street names, water features, and other physical/political/economic points of interest such as parks, schools, and hospitals.||Yes|